sulaimanxmb/Backdoor/README.md

 Dosen't matter if target dosen't have pyhton installed

 You should have these requirements :
-Python installed with required packages /n
+1. Python installed with required packages
-Pyinstaller installed/n
+2. Pyinstaller installed
-Update ur current IP address in Pastebin.com/n
+3. Update ur current IP address in Pastebin.com

 ## Steps :
 1. do git clone https://github.com/Anonomous69/Backdoor